Aggro Demon Hunter Deck List Guide - Scholomance Academy September 2020

 Aggro Demon Hunter is hyper-aggro deck that explodes onto the board. capable of snowballing out of control starting from turn 1.
 You should use your mulligan to find the fastest possible cards for the strongest opening.

-- General Mulligan (keep regardless of what your opponent is playing) — Battlefiend, Crimson Sigil Runner, Umberwing, Shadowhoof Slayer.
+- General Mulligan (keep regardless of what your opponent is playing) — Battlefiend, Intrepid Initiate, Demon Companion, Blazing Battlemage.

-- Mulligan against Aggro (also keep if you think you are playing against an aggressive deck) — Twin Slice, Furious Felfin.
+- Mulligan against Aggro (also keep if you think you are playing against an aggressive deck) — Twin Slice.

-- Mulligan against Control (also keep if you think you are playing against a slow deck) — Skull of Gul'dan.
+- Mulligan against Control (also keep if you think you are playing against a slow deck) — Voracious Reader.

 Aggro Demon Hunter Strategy

-In the early game, you should try to populate the board as quickly as possible using Battlefiend, Crimson Sigil Runner, Sightless Watcher, and Umberwing.
-If you remove any opposing minions you should use the attack power of your Hero, provided by Shadowhoof Slayer and Chaos Strike to do so.
-Twin Slice should ideally be used in combination with Satyr Overseer to ensure you are able to attack every single turn to generate minions.
+In the early game, you should try to populate the board as quickly as possible using Battlefiend, Blazing Battlemage, and Demon Companion.
+If you remove any opposing minions, you should use the attack power of your Hero, provided by Twin Slice and Umberwing, to do so.

 Against Control, you should expect to play a slighlty longer game due to additional removal tools and healing present in their deck.
-To account for this you should try to make sure you able access the Outcast effects of Skull of Gul'dan and Crimson Sigil Runner by playing them as soon as you draw them, or forcing them to the far-left of your hand before playing them.
+To account for this, you should try to maximise the value of Voracious Reader and Skull of Gul'dan by playing them with an empty hand or while Outcast respectively.
 These additional draw tools should provide you with the additional resources neccessary to take down even the most resilient of Control decks.

 Aggro Demon Hunter Card Swaps

-- Against Control — Add 2x Glaivebound Adept for 2x Shadowhoof Slayer.
+- Against Control — Add 1x Consume Magic for 1x Blazing Battlemage.

-- Against Aggro — Add 2x Coordinated Strike for 2x Raging Felscreamer.
+- Against Aggro — Add 2x Eye Beam for 2x Glaivebound Adept

 - 07 Apr.
 2020: Guide added.